 Public Cloud Pros And Cons of Pricing

-In general, public cloud is seen as a way for companies to increase IT resources on demand, without having to maintain as many infrastructure components, applications, or development resources at home.
+>In general, the public cloud is seen as a way for companies to scale IT resources on demand, without having to maintain as many infrastructure components, applications, or development resources as possible in-house.

 Public Cloud Security